jbarnette/pinglish/README.md

 0. The application __must__ respond to `GET /_ping` as an HTTP request.

-0. The request handler __should__ check the health of all services the application depends on, to answer questions like:

-  * "Can I query against my MySQL database?"
-  * "Can I create/read keys from Redis?"
-  * "How many docs are in my ElasticSearch index?"
+0. The request handler __should__ check the health of all services the application depends on, answering questions like, "Can I query agains my MySQL database," "Can I create/read keys in Reds," or "How many docs are in my ElasticSearch index?"

 0. The response __must__ return within 29 seconds.
 This is one second less than the default timeout for many monitoring services.